Family Assistance

 Each month, Candlelighters delivers lovable, cuddly Bedside Buddies to children at Doernbecher and Randall who have recently been diagnosed with cancer.

-If you would like to organize a drive for Bedside Buddies, or donate new Bedside Buddies, you can order directly from our Bedside Buddy Wish List or read through our donation guidelines.
+If you would like to organize a drive for Bedside Buddies, or donate new Bedside Buddies, you can order directly from our Bedside Buddy Wish List.
+Your order will be delivered directly to our office, where buddies are tagged and then delivered to Doernbecher.
 If you have any questions about donating Bedside Buddies, please don’t hesitate to contact us.

 Volunteer Spotlight